-This is THE guide to food sensitivity testing I wish existed when I was debating whether to use a food sensitivity test.
+This is THE ultimate guide to food sensitivity testing!
+Something I wish existed when I was debating whether to even use a food sensitivity test or not.

-When my husband was diagnosed with two autoimmune diseases I searched in vain for some down to earth, accurate, and evidence-based information on food sensitivity tests.
+I wondered if a food sensitivity test would help us nail down the foods that were flaring his conditions.
+I searched in vain for some down to earth, thorough, and evidence-based information on food sensitivity tests.

-Let’s be honest, when you “research” online, the information you are likely to get is from the company selling the test, and of course they will all tell you it is the best, share some fancy-sounding technical jargon, and sprinkle a handful of testimonials on top.
+Let’s be honest, when you “research” online, the information you are likely to get is from the company selling the test.
+Of course they will all tell you it is the best, share some fancy-sounding technical jargon, and sprinkle a handful of testimonials on top.

-Or you may find an article from a practitioner that is really only experienced with ONE type of test or diet, and they wholeheartedly make recommendations or warnings based on this limited experience.
+You may find an article from a practitioner that is really only experienced with ONE type of test or diet, and they wholeheartedly make recommendations or warnings based on their limited experience.

 Long story short, we ended up trying several different approaches, including three diets and two food sensitivity tests.

 Only one helped my husband… but it helped a lot:

 - He no longer struggles with essential requirements of his job (riding a horse and carrying heavy things like mineral tubs)

 - He is able to do things he enjoys, like rough-housing with our kids and basketball